 “It’s a decorative fountain, it’s not supposed to be used for water play,” Janice Melnick, Flushing Meadows-Corona Park administrator, told amNewYork.
 “People try to climb up on the Unisphere base; the jets are powerful.”

 The fountain plans comes on the heels of the revitalization of the Philip Johnson and Richard Foster-designed Tent of Tomorrow, which was restored to its original color in 2015, and which recently won $14 million for structural upgrades.
-Construction on the first phase of the fountain conversion will begin in April of this year.
+Construction on the first phase of the fountain conversion will begin in the fall of this year.